Apple Store Black Friday: get up to $150 gift card with purchase of iPhone, iPad, Mac and more - 9to5Mac

 Apple is selective about which products qualify for the gift card promotion.
 You will be able to get a gift card with the purchase of an iPhone SE, iPhone 11, or iPhone XR.
 The iPhone 12 models are not participating in the deal.

 Similarly, a gift card will only be offered to Apple Watch Series 3 buyers — the SE and Series 6 are not eligible.
 Gift cards are included with purchases of AirPods Pro or second-generation AirPods however.
 Regarding iPads, the iPad Pro and iPad mini are eligible — not the new iPad Air.
-The eligibility of Macs is also limited to select models.
+The eligibility of Macs is also limited to select models and doesn’t include the newest M1 machines.

 Gift cards are also offered with the purchase of Apple TV, HomePod, Beats Studio 3 headphones, Beats Solo Pro headphones, Beats Solo3 headphones, Powerbeats Pro, and standard Powerbeats.